apache/arrow/docs/source/developers/java/building.rst

 This is the initial view for java project loaded with default profiles:

 .. image:: img/java_welcome.png
+   :alt: An example image for opening java project

 Let's create our maven configuration: java-dataset

 .. image:: img/java_mvn_configuration.png
+   :alt: An example image for create new maven configurations and parameters needed

 Let's define our JRE runner:

 .. image:: img/java_jre_runner.png
+   :alt: An example image for create new maven configurations and JRE configured

 Let's configure additional environment variables:

 .. image:: img/java_jre_env_properties.png
+   :alt: An example image for create new maven configurations and runners parameters

 Let's run our java-dataset maven configuration:

 .. image:: img/java_run_mvn_configuration.png
+   :alt: An example image for how to run new maven configuration created

 .. image:: img/java_run_mvn_configuration_result.png
+   :alt: An example image for results of run new maven configuration created

 Common Errors
 =============